MA Concept Art and Experience Design

 • 3D technical workshops

-• Character design history 1
+• Character and Costume design history 1

 • Digital drawing style and approaches